NativeScript/docs-v7/getting-started.md

 ---
-nav-title: "Getting Started"
+nav-title: Getting Started with the NativeScript CLI
-title: "Getting Started"
+title: Getting Started with the NativeScript CLI
-description: "Learn the basics of how NativeScript works, how to set up your system, and how to create your first app"
+description: Create your first NativeScript Hello World app in a few minutes with the NativeScript CLI.
+See it in action on your device.
-position: 2
+position: 1
 ---

 ## Step 0: Install system requirements